roy-pstr/simple-auth0-fastapi-react-app/README.md

 Go to `services/auth0/README.md`

 ## Open Tasks
-- Better Auth0 README on how to create an Auth0 env
 - A script for auto create Auth0 environment given Auth0 Management credentials only
 - Upgrade frontend user interface
 - Add deployment (docker-compose ? )